safe2choose

 How is misoprostol used?

 Misoprostol can be used alone or in combination with mifepristone to cause an abortion.
-If used with mifepristone, mifepristone is taken first and followed by misoprostol one to two days after4.
-Misoprostol tablets can be administered under the tongue (2;7).
-Typically, you would take multiple tablets of misoprostol at once.
-Depending on where you are in the pregnancy, you may have to repeat this process after a few hours (4).
+If used with mifepristone, mifepristone is taken first and followed by misoprostol at least 24 hours but no more than 48 hours after.
+Misoprostol pills are recommended to be administered under the tongue.
+Typically, you would take multiple pills of misoprostol at once.
+Depending on where you are in the pregnancy, you may have to repeat this process four hours later.

 Can you insert misoprostol vaginally?

-The most effective way to use mifepristone is by swallowing it.
-Misoprostol can be used effectively in three different ways: sublingual, buccal, and vaginal.
+Misoprostol can be used effectively in three different ways: sublingual, buccal, and vaginal, and mifepristone is taken by swallowing the pill.

 Although using misoprostol pills sublingually, buccally or vaginally are equally effective, it is not recommended to use them vaginally if your geographic location has laws or restrictions against abortion.
 This is because sometimes misoprostol can leave traces that can be visible to health staff if you need medical care.
 Using misoprostol sublingually or buccally does not leave visible traces of the pills (1).

-How many tablets of misoprostol should be used?
+How many pills of misoprostol should be used?

 How long does it take misoprostol to dissolve?